A nonamenable "factor" of a Euclidean space: Introduction

-The construction in Theorem \ref{mackovilag} is such, that instead of directly partitioning $\R^3$ into tiles whose adjacency graph is $G$, we will map to each vertex of $G$ a tile in $\R^3$, together with a ``scenery" (which is the rest of the tiling, from the viewpoint of this tile).
+Let us sketch the proof of our main Theorem \ref{question}.
+First apply Theorem \ref{mackovilag} to the amenable Cayley diagram BS(1,2).
+The construction in Theorem \ref{mackovilag} is such that instead of directly partitioning $\R^d$ ($d\geq 3$) into tiles whose adjacency graph is $G$, we will map to each vertex of $G$ a tile in $\R^d$, together with a ``scenery'' (which is the rest of the tiling, from the viewpoint of this tile).
 This map will be a fiid from $G$.
 The usefulness of fiid constructions may be surprising in this setup, since the main question is not directly connected to locality or graph convergence.
 The reason that a big part of our construction needed to be fiid is because of our way of proving indistinguishability of the final tiles in the representation of $T_3$.
-If we have a percolation on a Cayley graph or diagram $G$ with indistinguishable infinite components ({\it pieces}), and have any fiid decoration of these vertices, the resulting {\it decorated pieces} will also be indistinguishable.
+If we have a percolation on a Cayley graph or diagram $G$, and the percolation has infinite components ({\it pieces}) that are indistinguishable with their sceneries, and have any fiid decoration of these vertices, the resulting {\it decorated pieces} will also be indistinguishable.
 (For the definition of a Cayley diagram, see the paragraph before Lemma \ref{lemma_fiid} and see Definition \ref{extremal} for indistinguishability in the case of (decorated) graphs.)
-This claim is proved in Lemma \ref{lemma_fiid}, which we call ``Decoration lemma".
-Applying it to the (deterministic, but $\Aut(G)$-invariant) partition into fibers of the Cayley diagram BS(1,2), we obtain that the tiling that we assign to BS(1,2) as a decoration will produce indistinguishable unions of tiles over the fibers.
-This is almost what we need, except for that with this viewpoint we constructed an $\Aut (G)$-invariant partition of $G$, with tiles of $\R^3$ assigned to the fibers as an $\Aut(G)$-invariant (fiid) decoration, but instead we want the tiling to be {\it invariant under the isometries of $\R^3$}.
-So the question is whether one can switch from the $\Aut (G)$-invariant object to an $\Isom (\R^3)$-invariant object.
-This will be guaranteed essentially by Lemma \ref{dual}, which we called ``Duality lemma".
+This claim is proved in Lemma \ref{lemma_fiid}, which we call ``Decoration lemma''.
+Applying it to the ($\Aut(G)$-invariant) partition into fibers of BS(1,2), which are trivially indistinguishable, we obtain that the tiling that we assign to BS(1,2) as a decoration will produce indistinguishable unions of tiles over the fibers.
+This is almost what we need, except for that with this viewpoint we constructed an $\Aut (G)$-invariant partition of $G$, with tiles of $\R^d$ assigned to the fibers as an $\Aut(G)$-invariant (fiid) decoration, but instead we want the tiling to be {\it invariant under the isometries of $\R^d$}.
+So the question is whether one can switch from the $\Aut (G)$-invariant object to an $\Isom (\R^d)$-invariant object.
+This will be guaranteed essentially by Lemma \ref{dual}, which we called ``Duality lemma''.
 Informally, the lemma says (in a somewhat more general context) the following.
-Suppose that there is a random drawing of some Cayley {\it diagram} $H$ on the vertex set $V(G)$, and the distribution of this random drawing is $\Aut (G)$-invariant.
-(Note that the drawn edges of $H$ may have nothing to do with $E(G)$, the latter only has importance when we define $\Aut (G)$-invariance!)
-Now, we can switch and view the random decoration $H$ on $G$ as the fixed graph, and $G$ as the random decoration on $H$.
+Suppose that there is a random drawing of some Cayley {\it diagram} $H$ on the vertex set $V(G)$, and the distribution of $G$ with this random drawing is unimodular.
+(Note that the drawn edges of $H$ are not required to be elements of $E(G)$.)
+Now, we can switch and view $H$ as the fixed graph, and $G$ as the random decoration on $H$.
 The lemma says that then this random copy of $G$ on $H$ will be $\Aut (H)$-invariant.
 This duality is close to what we need.
-First, the $\Aut (G)$-invariant decoration of $V(G)$ by tiles in $\R^3$ can be taken to be a decoration by $\Z^3$ and some extra information that describes the tiles.
-The duality lemma tells us that this extra information and $G$ on $\Z^3$ is $\Aut (\Z^3)$-invariant.
-This can then be turned to be $\Isom (\R^3)$-invariant by applying a uniform isometry from $\Isom (\R^3)/\Aut (\Z^3)$.
-(The setup of the Lemma \ref{dual} is more general, which is needed because we do not actually draw $\Z^3$ on the entire $V(G)$, but only on a subset of it.
-See the corollary after the lemma for a less technical formulation.)
+First, the $\Aut (G)$-invariant decoration of $V(G)$ by tiles in $\R^d$ can be taken to be a unimodular random decoration by $\Z^d$ and some extra information that describes the tiles.
+The Duality lemma tells us that this extra information and $G$ on $\Z^d$ is $\Aut (\Z^d)$-invariant.
+This can then be turned to be $\Isom (\R^d)$-invariant by applying a uniform isometry from $\Isom (\R^d)/\Aut (\Z^d)$.